pinobatch/libbet/README.md

     make

-If you're using Windows and not using WSL, it may be convenient to obtain Coreutils through [Git for Windows], which contains a distribution of MSYS2.
-To add GNU Make to Git for Windows, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports].
+On Windows without WSL, it may be convenient to obtain Coreutils through [Git for Windows], which contains a distribution of MSYS2.
+To add GNU Make to Git for Windows, follow
+[evanwill's instructions] to download the latest Make without Guile from [ezwinports].